Cognitive Behavioral Analysis System of Psychotherapy (CBASP)

 Location/Institution: Not Specified

-This study used a subsample from Keller et al. (2000).
-The purpose of this study was to examine the effects of one of three treatments: Cognitive Behavioral Analysis System of Psychotherapy (CBASP), the antidepressant nefazodone, or a combination of the two.
+This study used the same sample as Keller et al. (2000).
+The purpose of the study was to examine the effects of one of three treatments: Cognitive Behavioral Analysis System of Psychotherapy (CBASP), the antidepressant nefazodone, or a combination of the two.
 Participants were randomly assigned to receive 12 weeks of CBASP, nefazodone, or a combination of drug and CBASP.
 Measures utilized include the Hamilton Rating Scale for Depression (HRSD) and the Patient Performance Rating Form.
-Results indicate although reductions in depression were significantly greater in combined treatment compared to CBASP alone, there were no between-group differences in either the rate of skill acquisition or overall skill level at the end of treatment.
+Results indicate that although reductions in depression were significantly greater in combined treatment compared to CBASP alone, there were no between-group differences in either the rate of skill acquisition or overall skill level at the end of treatment.
 Proficiency in the use of the main skill taught in psychotherapy at treatment midpoint predicted outcome independently of medication status and of baseline depressive severity.
-Limitations include results may be specific to the treatments provided, CBASP and nefazodone, and may not generalize to other forms of psychotherapy or to other antidepressant medications; generalizability due to sample, population and ethnicity; lack of follow-up; and may be specific to major depressive disorder only.
+Limitations include results may be specific to the treatments provided, CBASP and nefazodone, and may not generalize to other forms of psychotherapy or to other antidepressant medications; lack of generalizability due to sample, population, and ethnicity; lack of follow-up; and results may be specific to major depressive disorder only.

 Length of controlled postintervention follow-up: None.